Clinical case manager jobs in Smithtown, NY - 816 jobs

 Board Certified Behavior Analyst

-Clinical case manager job in Pleasantville, NY
+Clinical case manager job in Ardsley, NY

 | 2025-2026 School Year

-Phaxis Education is hiring experienced and passionate Board Certified Behavior Analysts (BCBAs) for part-time, school-based positions.
+Phaxis Education is hiring experienced and passionate Board Certified Behavior Analysts (BCBAs) school-based positions.
 If you're searching for school-based BCBA jobs near me or K-12 ABA positions, this is an excellent opportunity to make an impact while working with a team that values your expertise.

 Position Overview